 Being at school on time is important, but it is always better to come to school late than to miss the whole day.
 Schools may keep students who are late or cut class—or who leave early—out of school activities or communal lunchtime, but a late student cannot be kept out of class.

 - Families must pick up their student in the main office if they need to leave early

 - Consequences for a student who is late to school or cuts class will receive detention on the same day (MS 2:45 - 3:30/HS 3:35-4:20)

 - A student who is marked present for the day but absent for a particular class is considered to have cut the class.
 Students must be in their assigned class unless a staff member has removed them for class for a specific reason (students should get documentation to support their class absence)

 - Attendance alone cannot prevent promotion or graduation.

 Students cannot fail a class or not be promoted because of their attendance, but attendance may affect grades.

-- The IN-Tech grading policy is posted on our website
+- Make sure to review the IN-Tech grading policy posted on our website